ijakab/weld-coding-challenge/README.md

 ```shell
 yarn test
 ```

+> Tests will delete all data in database and create its own.
+There is no separate test infrastructure.

 > Possible improvement: I have added --force-exit flag to the command.
 A way to go would be to remove certain connections on lifecycle hooks.
 To save some time, I just used --force-exit flag.